-KEY RISKS RISK MITIGATION/CONTROLS IN PLACE LIKELIHOOD IMPACT RESIDUAL RISK ACTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE 12 in the workplace, resulting in Health and Safety Management System (HSMS) in place certified to OHSAS 18001:2007 to develop, maintain and continuously improve the HSMS.
+KEY RISKS RISK MITIGATION/CONTROLS IN PLACE LIKELIHOOD IMPACT RESIDUAL RISK ACTIONS RECOMMENDED BY WHEN ВҮ WHOM RISK OWNER DIRECTORATE 12 Health and Safety Management System (HSMS) in place certified to OHSAS 18001:2007 to develop, maintain and continuously improve the HSMS.
 Operational Assurance Programme.
 HSA3 - workplace inspection programme.
 Publication of risk information - Health and Safety Risk and Opportunities Register resulting in service objectives and targets, Generic Risk Assessments, Service Orders, Standard Operating Procedures etc. External audit and scrutiny through External Auditors.
 Health, Safety and Environment Advisory Group / Health and Safety Consultation Meeting monitor performance.
 Annual SHE Report presented to CFA.
 LFRS SHE Audit and Development Plan to develop, maintain, ensure compliance, review and continuously improve the HSMS.
-3 3 9 Following the independent audit of Health and Safety and Environmental Management Systems carried out as part of our OHSAS 18001 and ISO 14001 certification process nonconformances and opportunities for improvement are collated together into the SHE Audit Improvement Action Plan and monitored to conclusion through the Health, Safety and Environment Advisory Group.
-31/12/2019 HoSHE HoSHE People & Development 13 or leading to a breach of A revised structure to deliver Information Management has been implemented.
+3 3 9 Following the independent audit of Health and Safety and Environmental Management Systems carried out as part of our OHSAS 18001 and ISO 14001 certification process non- conformances and opportunities for improvement are collated together into the SHE Audit Improvement Action Plan and monitored to conclusion through the Health, Safety and Environment Advisory Group.
+31/12/2019 HoSHE HoSHE People & Development 13 Lack of effective Information management impacting on service delivery and support or leading to a breach of data protection/freedom of information or a loss of sensitive/personal information.
+A revised structure to deliver Information Management has been implemented.
 Nominated Data Protection and Freedom of Information Lead Officers to ensure legal obligations met.
 All freedom of information requests considered by Exec Board.
 Data encryption in place.
 Information Management related projects are progressing as scheduled with governance from Programme Board and DCFO as Sponsor.
 Compliance with the Data Protection Act (DPA) and General Data Protection Regulation (GDPR) remains a priority.
 A data protection LearnPro module; this will further support the Service in effective information management by increasing staff awareness.
 The Service has also provided specialist data protection and GDPR training to increase staff knowledge and engagement with the subject matter.
 Data protection has been added as a standard agenda item to several key Papers in the Service.
 The appointment of a DPO not only aligns the Service with legislative obligations but also provides the oversight inherent to that post.
 3 3 9 Work remains ongoing in order to deliver performance management integration within our District Plan, the first stage of which is to prototype both a CorVu replacement and the integrated planning and performance tool.
-If successful, this should be developed further to automate the wider District Plan Key Performance Indicators (KPI's).
-Work also needs to be undertaken to develop the culture within the Service of a more unified approach to managing planning and information and, to that end, a communication strategy should be pursued.
+If successful, this should be developed further to automate the wider District Plan Key Performance Indicators (KPI's).Work also needs to be undertaken to develop the culture within the Service of a more unified approach to managing planning and information and, to that end, a communication strategy should be pursued.
 More general information tasks related to the Information Management Strategy will be supported by the recruitment of a fixed-term Records Officer 31/12/2019 HoServ Develop DoSP Strategy & Planning